-I always seem to be a magnet for mosquitos, so even just a couple minutes of cutting the boys’ hair outside or taking out the trash is usually enough to leave me with a few bites.
+I always seem to be a magnet for mosquitoes, so even just a couple minutes of cutting the boys’ hair outside or taking out the trash is usually enough to leave me with a few bites.

-Homemade Anti-itch Spray
+Homemade Anti-Itch Spray

 The secret ingredient is menthol crystals.
 I use these potent natural crystals in my pain relief lotion bars and my soothing shower melts for cold relief.
-Menthol is naturally cooling and soothing and is often used in salves, balms, mouthwashes, liniments, lozenges and other remedies.
+Menthol is naturally cooling and soothing and is often used in salves, balms, mouthwashes, liniments, lozenges, and other remedies.

-I make this in a 4 ounce spray bottle, but you could easily double the recipe or cut in half to fit your container size.
+I make this in a 4-ounce spray bottle, but you could easily double the recipe or cut in half to fit your container size.

-Anti-Itch Spray Ingredients
+Cooling Anti-Itch Spray Recipe

 - Add the salt and stir until dissolved.

 - Using tweezers or gloves, add the menthol crystals to the witch hazel and stir until dissolved.
-Avoid touching menthol with your hands, as it can sting eyes or other sensitive areas if you touch them after.
+Avoid touching menthol with your hands, as it can sting eyes or other sensitive areas if you touch them afterward.

-- When menthol is dissolved, add the aloe vera gel, apple cider vinegar and essential oils (if using) and carefully transfer to a spray bottle for use.
+- When it is cool, add the aloe vera gel, apple cider vinegar, and essential oils if using.

 Ever struggled with itchy skin?
 What worked for you?